 The device of using character and/or story elements symbolically to represent an abstraction in addition to the literal meaning.

-The repetition of sounds, especially initial consonant sounds in two or more neighboring words. ("she sells sea shells").
+The repetition of sounds, especially initial consonant sounds in two or more neighboring words(as in "she sells sea shells").
 The repetition can reinforce meaning, unify ideas, supply a musical sound, and/or echo the sense of the passage.

 A similarity or comparison between two different things or the relationship between them.

 One of the devices of repetition in which the same expression is repeated at the beginning of two or more lines, clauses, and sentences.